 Supra Ventricle Tachycardia (SVT)

-Here’s what a Supra Ventricle Tachycardia ECG rhythm may look like:
+Here’s what a Supra Ventricle Tachycardia ECG rhythm may look like while you’re interpreting an ACLS ECG rhythm:

 Ventricular Fibrillation (V-Fib)

-Since the ventricles are contracting so quickly with no regards to the atrium, you are going to see quivering of the QRS complex.
+Since the ventricles are contracting so quickly with no regard to the atrium, you will see quivering of the QRS complex.
 Since the QRS is such a prominent wave, it's going to create an erratic ECG wave that can look something like this:

 Ventricular Tachycardia (V-Tach)